MicrosoftCloudEssentials-LearningHub/PDFs-Invoice-Processing-Fapp-DocIntelligence/README.md

 > [!IMPORTANT]
 > This example is based on a `public network site and is intended for demonstration purposes only`.
 It showcases how several Azure resources can work together to achieve the desired result.
 Consider the section below about [Important Considerations for Production Environment](#important-considerations-for-production-environment).
 Please note that `these demos are intended as a guide and are based on my personal experiences.
 For official guidance, support, or more detailed information, please refer to Microsoft's official documentation or contact Microsoft directly`: [Microsoft Sales and Support](https://support.microsoft.com/contactus?ContactUsExperienceEntryPointAssetId=S.HP.SMC-HOME)

-> How to parse PDFs from an Azure Storage Account, process them using Azure Document Intelligence, and store the results in Cosmos DB. <br/> <br/>
+> How to parse PDFs from an Azure Storage Account, process them using Azure Document Intelligence, and store the results in Cosmos DB for further analysis. <br/> <br/>
 >
 > 1. Upload your PDFs to an Azure Blob Storage container. <br/>
 > 2. An Azure Function is triggered by the upload, which calls the Azure Document Intelligence API to analyze the PDFs.  <br/>